LLNL/merlin/docs/source/modules/installation/installation.rst

 Configuring merlin
 ------------------
-Merlin requires a configuration script for the celery interface and optional passwords for the redis server and encryption.
+Merlin requires a configuration script for the celery interface.
 Run this configuration method to create the ``app.yaml`` configuration file.

 .. code-block:: bash